pennhanlee/tp/docs/UserGuide.md

 Example Command | Result
 -----------------|--------
 `edit 1 b/101` | Edits the bookmark of the 1st book to be `101`.
+`edit 2 n/Harry Potter g/Fantasy` | Edits the name and genre of the 2nd book to `Harry Potter` and `Fantasy` respectively.

 ### Set goal for your book: `goal`